verygoodsecurity/vgs-collect-ios/demoapp/demoapp/UseCases/PayOptIntegration/Collect+PaymentOrchestration.md

 #### 1.Implement your custom backend.

 Implement your iOS API client to fetch access token valid for Payment Orchestration operations.

 #### 2.Setup VGS Collect instance.

-#### 3.Build your own UI with `VGSTextFields`.
+#### 3.Build your own UI with VGSTextFields.

-		Add `VGSTextFields` and and connect `VGSCollect` instance to text fields. ayload structure for payment optimization should match the following structure:
+Add `VGSTextFields` and and connect `VGSCollect` instance to text fields.
+Payload structure for payment optimization should match the following structure:

 ```JSON
 {